 Itemized house budgets must be posted one week prior to the vote for house approval.
 The house budget must be passed by two-thirds of the quorum at a house meeting.

 Members of a house must abide by college regulations and house regulations established in accordance with the house constitution and college policy.
 The house council is responsible for leading by example and adhering to these regulations.
-The College Judicial Board is charged with adjudicating cases of noncompliance with nonacademic regulations.
+The College Conduct Board is charged with adjudicating cases of noncompliance with nonacademic regulations.

 In any group living situation, there may be times when individuals infringe on the rights of others.
 (Excessive noise and innapropriate guests are examples of this.)
 It is expected that each resident will assume the initial responsibility for communicating any concerns directly to the other individuals involved.
 They should try to communicate in a constructive and reasonable way, indicating a willingness to compromise if appropriate.